Tag Archives: Lexicography and dictionaries

 In a similar vein Bierce gives recognition to the tradition of his nation’s imperialistic ambitions in possibly the most quoted and most acute of Bierce’s definitions:

-War: God’s way of teaching Americans geography.
+War: God’s way of teaching Americans geography⬲.

-Bierce’s entries can go off on a tangent, often making extensive use of quotations from “eminent poets” to underscore his definitions (Father G Jape, SJ, is a much relied upon prop for Bierce).
-Sometimes this involves recourse to wordy anecdotes and phrases.
-In contrast to lengthy descriptors, some Devil’s Dictionary‘s entries are succinctly on the mark, some are absolute poetic corkers:
+Bierce’s definition entries can go off on a tangent☒, often making extensive use of quotations from “eminent poets” to underscore his definitions (Ambrose relies a lot on one Father G Jape, SJ, as a prop for his sometimes outlandish assertions).
+At times this involves recourse to wordy anecdotes and phrases.
+In contrast to lengthy descriptors, some Devil’s Dictionary‘s entries are succinctly on the mark and some are absolute poetic corkers:

 Absent: Peculiarly exposed to the tooth of detraction.